futuregrid/manual/docs/source/tutorials.rst

 Other Tutorials and Educational Materials
 -----------------------------------------

--  :portal:`Additional tutorials on FutureGrid-related
+-  :ref:`Additional tutorials on FutureGrid-related
-   technologies <additional_tutorials>`
+   technologies <s-additional>`
 -  `More tutorials are available <tutorials_2.html>`__
 -  :ref:`FutureGrid community educational
    materials <s-community-edu-materials>`